hazelcast/hazelcast-cpp-client/README.md

     clientConfig.getNetworkConfig().addAddress(Address("10.1.1.22", 5703));
 ```

 The provided list is shuffled and tried in a random order.
-If no address is added to the `ClientNetworConfig`, then `127.0.0.1:5701` is tried by default.
+If no address is added to the `ClientNetworkConfig`, then `127.0.0.1:5701` is tried by default.

 ## 5.2.
 Setting Smart Routing

 Smart routing defines whether the client mode is smart or unisocket.
-See [C++ Client Operation Modes section](#cpp-client-operation-modes)
+See [C++ Client Operation Modes section](#72-cpp-client-operation-modes)
 for the description of smart and unisocket modes.

 The following is an example configuration.